co-demos/crudity-boilerplate/_logs/README.md

 ### LOCAL LOG FILES

-This folder contains the log files (logs are ignored in the `.gitignore` file).
+This folder contains your app log files (logs files are ignored by the `.gitignore` file).